ARTOUR

 July 2023 - August 2023

-Research Findings
+Research

 Competitive Analysis

-The three competitors researched in the audit was Walt Disney Museum, Art Institute of Chicago, and St. Louis Public Library.
+The three competitors researched in the audit were Walt Disney Museum, Art Institute of Chicago, and St. Louis Public Library.
 They all had the similarity of having a digital (or virtual) experience of an art gallery or a museum.
-However Walt Disney Museum's app provided me with many insights since it was a large corporation and their app was meant to be used when the user is experiencing the displays & installments both virtually and physically.
+However, Walt Disney Museum's app provided me with many insights since it was a large corporation and their app was meant to be used when the user is experiencing the displays & installments both virtually and physically.

 Walt Disney Family Museum